Early Life

-Barry Stuart Sternlicht was born in New York City on November 27, 1960.
-He grew up in Stamford, Connecticut.
-His father, Maurycy “Mark” Sternlicht, was a plant manager and a Jewish Holocaust survivor from Poland.
-His mother, Harriet, was a biology teacher and stockbroker.
-Sternlicht graduated magna cum laude from Brown University in 1982, where he met his future wife, Mimi Reichert.
-He then earned an MBA from Harvard Business School in 1986.
+Barry Stuart Sternlicht was born in New York City on November 27, 1960, and grew up in Stamford, Connecticut.
+His father was a Holocaust survivor, and his mother worked as a biology teacher and stockbroker.
+Sternlicht graduated magna cum laude from Brown University in 1982, and he earned an MBA from Harvard Business School in 1986.

 Rise to Success